cloudquery/docs/docs/cli/policy/sources.md

 ### Selecting a Revision

 By default, CloudQuery will clone the latest tagged version of the policy.
-You can override this using the `ref` argument.
-The value of the `ref` argument can by any reference accepted by the `git checkout` command, such as as commit hash, tag name or branch.
+You can override this using the `ref` or `@` query parameter.
+The value of the `ref` or `@` parameter can by any reference accepted by the `git checkout` command, such as as commit hash, tag name or branch.

 ```hcl
 policy "aws-with-tag" {